amd-enterprise-ai/solution-blueprints/solution-blueprints/continuedev-assistant/docs/DEPLOYMENT.md

 ## Using an existing deployment or external LLM
 By default, any required AIMs are deployed by the helm chart.
 If you already have a compatible AIM deployed, you can use that instead, and reuse resources.

-To use an existing deployment or external LLM for the Agent/Edit/Chat functionality, set the value `chat.llm.existingService` to that endpoint.
-Then, any other values you pass in the `chat.llm` mapping are simply ignored, and your existing service is used instead.
+To use an existing deployment or external LLM for the Agent/Edit/Chat functionality, set the value `chatLLM.existingService` to that endpoint.
+Then, any other values you pass in the `chatLLM` mapping are simply ignored, and your existing service is used instead.
 You should use the Kubernetes Service name, or if the service is in a different namespace, you can use the long form `<SERVICENAME>.<NAMESPACE>.svc.cluster.local:<SERVICEPORT>`.
 If needed, you can pass a whole URL.

 Similarly, you may use an existing deployment for the Autocomplete functionality.
-Set the value `autocomplete.llm.existingService` to that endpoint.
+Set the value `autocompleteLLM.existingService` to that endpoint.

 Full example command:
 ```bash